 Carpal tunnel syndrome is essentially a pinched nerve in the wrist.
 There is a space in the wrist called the carpal tunnel where the median nerve and nine tendons pass from the forearm into the hand (Figure 1).
-Carpal tunnel syndrome happens when pressure builds up from swelling in this tunnel and puts pressure on the nerve.
+Carpal tunnel syndrome happens when swelling in this tunnel puts pressure on the nerve.

 Pressure on the nerve can happen several ways, including:

 - Swelling of the lining of the flexor tendons, called tenosynovitis

 The scenarios listed above can narrow the carpal tunnel or cause swelling in the tunnel.
 Thyroid conditions, rheumatoid arthritis and diabetes can also be associated with carpal tunnel syndrome.
 Ultimately, there can be many causes of this condition.

 Symptoms of this condition can include:

 - Occasional clumsiness